shaunsmith/HOL7744/Introduction/README.md

 #### Initializing your Function Configuration

 Let's use the `fn` CLI to initialize this function's configuration.
+In your terminal window type:

 ![user input](images/userinput.png)
 > `fn init`